Azriel34/Netflix-Project/README.md

 ```

 After that, you can browse our web service at the URL **http://localhost:<REACT_PORT>**.
-For the Android studio, change inside app/src/main/java/com/example/netflix_android/Constants.java to youe port number, and then run with the Emulator
+For the Android studio, change inside app/src/main/java/com/example/netflix_android/Constants.java to your port number, and then run with the Emulator
 ---

 ### **Additional Notes** 📌